 A cup of cooked potato has about 116 calories; a whole potato about 163.

 In the right conditions, sweet potatoes are tremendously easy to grow.
 These high calorie root vegetables take up a fair amount of space as they vine across the ground and they need a lengthy growing season, but if you can get them in the ground early enough, even many cold region gardeners can have success with sweet potatoes.

 You’ll need a minimum of 90 days from first frost to last.
 And just like regular potatoes, sweet potatoes store well for winter use.

 Sweet potatoes provide about 115 calories for a one-cup serving.

 Most people who have been gardening for any length of time are familiar with growing green beans.
 The dried beans you can get at the store?
 They come from a plant just like that, but the pods are allowed to mature completely, and the seeds—or beans—are removed from the shell and dried for storage.

 Cowpeas, kidney beans, black beans, runner beans — even lentils.
-You can grow all of these high calorie vegetables right in your garden for food security, and dry them yourself.
+You can grow all of these staple crops right in your garden for budget friendly meals and dry them yourself.
 Beans are a great survival crop to add to your garden.

 Related to carrots and parsley, parsnips are a root crop that needs a long growing season.
 I’ll be completely honest: I’ve not had a lot of luck growing parsnips.
 But that doesn’t mean you shouldn’t give them a try!
 It doesn’t get a lot of press, but the cream-colored veggie is good roasted, mashed, and in soups.